 Where’s Mojave National Preserve

-Located between Interstates 15 and Interstate 40, the Mojave National Preserve is 200 miles east of Los Angeles.
+Located between Interstate 15 and Interstate 40, the Mojave National Preserve is 200 miles east of Los Angeles.
 Baker, California, offers services like gas and lodging, located next to the preserve.
 Las Vegas, Nevada, provides the closest international airport (LAS), 90 miles away.

-The Mojave National Preserve is free and open 365-days a year and 24-hours a day.
+The Mojave National Preserve is free and open 365 days a year and 24 hours a day.
 Paved roads can be sun-baked and rough in areas, like the major routes Kelbaker Road and Kelso Cima Road.

 1 Comment